 HIV was first found in animals.
 Some doctors and scientists believe that HIV was transmitted to humans by a baboon, the Gorilla.
 One of the main reasons for the spread of the virus was the illicit relationship between the people of the Democratic Republic of Congo’s capital Kinshasa and the use of infected needles in drug stores, etc.

 In the 1960s, the virus spread from Africa to the Caribbean and gradually spread to almost every country in the world.
 AIDS was identified in 1981 and studies showed that AIDS is a deadly disease caused by HIV.

-The theme for World AIDS Day 2021 is “End inequality.
-End AIDS ”.
+The theme for World AIDS Day 2023 is “Let Communities Lead”.
 With a special focus on accessing people left behind, WHO and its partners highlight the growing inequality in accessing essential HIV services.
 On December 1, 2021, WHO invited world leaders and citizens to come together to address the inequalities that perpetuate AIDS and to reach people who currently do not have access to essential HIV services.

 - 2022: Equalize